Prehearing Conferences

 A prehearing conference typically takes place a week or 10 days before a hearing, on a Monday or a Friday.
 The date and time of the prehearing conference is stated in the scheduling order sent to the parties at the beginning of the case.
 OAH will tell the parties if the date and time of the prehearing conference changes.

 A prehearing conference is conducted by videoconference using Zoom software, or by telephone.
-The Administrative Law Judge, often referred to as ALJ, and the parties discuss and clarify the due process hearing issues, witnesses, and other prehearing matters.
+The Administrative Law Judge, often referred to as ALJ, and the parties discuss and clarify the due process hearing issues, witness schedules, and other prehearing matters.
+OAH will send invitations to the parties to participate in the video prehearing conference according to the Participant Information sheet.
+(See "Providing Participant Information to OAH" in the Virtual Prehearing Conference page on this website.)
 The prehearing conference will be initiated by the ALJ.

-Each party is required to submit a Prehearing Conference Statement at least 3 business days before the Prehearing Conference with OAH.
-The Scheduling Order contains a list of things that each party should state in their Prehearing Conference Statement.
+Each party is required to submit a Prehearing Conference Statement at least three business days before the date on which the prehearing conference is scheduled.
+The Scheduling Order, which is sent out at the beginning of a case, contains a list of things that each party should state in their Prehearing Conference Statement.

 OAH conducts prehearing conferences through Zoom.For more information on using Zoom, https://www.dgs.ca.gov/OAH/Case-Types/Special-Education/Self-Help/Virtual-Prehearing-Conferences-and-Hearings